piratesofcarr/VijCodes/README.md

 ### Hi there 👋

 I’m currently,
-- 🔭 working on data science projects at Verizon
+- 🔭 working on Machine Learning projects at Meta
 - 🌱 learning about knowledge graphs, generative AI
 - 👯 I’m looking to collaborate on Open sources AI projects